-The output port pins may be controlled by the OPR, OPCR, MR and CR registers.
-Via appropriate programming they may be just another parallel port to external circuits, or they may represent many internal conditions of the UART.
-When this 8-bit port is used as a general purpose output port, the output port pins drive a state which is the complement of the Output Port Register (OPR).
-OPR(n) = 1 results in OP(n) = Low and vice versa.
+The 8-bit multipurpose output port can be used as a general purpose output port, in which case the outputs are the complements of the Output Port Register (OPR).
+OPR[n] = 1 results in OP[n] = Low and vice versa.
 Bits of the OPR can be individually set and reset.
-A bit is set by performing a write operation at address E16 with the accompanying data specifying the bits to be set (1 = set, 0 = no the bits to be reset (1 = reset, 0 = no change).
+A bit is set by performing a write operation at address H'E' with the accompanying data specifying the bits to be reset (1 = set, 0 = no change).
+Likewise, a bit is reset by a write at address H'F' with the accompanying data specifying the bits to be reset (1 = reset, 0 \approx no change).